awainverse/mc2022-Lean/src/source/day3.rst

   ``norm_num``

-    Useful for arithmetic.
+    Useful for arithmetic of natural numbers.

   ``ring_nf``

-    Useful for basic algebra.
+    Useful for basic algebra with + and *.

   ``linarith``